CRSourcing/Wide-band-receiver/data/Readme.txt

 Please upload the files in this folder to the ESP32 LittleFS.
-Either copy to SDcard and upload via receiver menu, or, or use arduino ide with the LittleFS Uploader (https://github.com/earlephilhower/arduino-littlefs-upload).
+Either use "WIFI Sync", or or use arduino ide with the LittleFS Uploader (https://github.com/earlephilhower/arduino-littlefs-upload).

 Edit the CSV files as you please (for example frequencies and station names), but do not change the format.